ctmcisco/Get-Weather/README.md

 # Get-Weather
-A Powershell function that will display weather conditions in the console.
+A PowerShell function that will display weather conditions in the console.
 ![Alt text](/get-weather_ss.png?raw=true "Get-Weather Screenshot")

-This script has only been tested on Powershell v5.
+This script has only been tested on PowerShell v5.
 Add this function to your profile for best results.
 The function is called by way of Get-Weather.

 You will need to obtain an API Key from http://openweathermap.org/api